mgechev/blog.mgechev.com/_posts/2015-03-09-build-learn-your-own-light-lightweight-angularjs.md

 - `get(name, locals)` - returns service by its name and local dependencies
 - `invoke(fn, locals)` - initializes service by its factory and local dependencies
 - `directive(name, fn)` - registers a directive by name and factory
 - `controller(name, fn)` - registers a controller by name and factory.
 Note that controllers are not part of the AngularJS' core.
 They are implemented through the `$controller` service.
-Note that controllers are not part of the AngularJS' core.
-They are implemented through the `$controller` service.
 - `service(name, fn)` - registers a service by name and factory
 - `annotate(fn)` - returns an array of the names of the dependencies of given service